 Skillet meals are a simple way to prepare dinner because it’s all cooked and layered in one pan.
 Traditionally when making a casserole, everything is cooked in a skillet, and then layered in a separate casserole dish, but this is eliminated in skillet cooking.
 Cast Iron Skillets make the best cooking vessel for a meal like this one because it distributes heat evenly and provides easy clean-up.

 Enchiladas are not only delicious, but a fantastic weeknight meal made easier layered in a skillet.
 I like to use deli turkey and dice it up into chunks, or use leftover turkey from a previous meal in this recipe.
-The other ingredients are pretty much pantry items that hopefully you already have on hand.
+The other ingredients are pretty much pantry items that you probably already have on hand.

 1 onion diced